dHellerstein/canvasChart/README.md

     g) A key can be displayed
     h) Sample selection (with a user supplied function) can be dynamically applied.

+For installation instructions, and a full description of how to use the main function (wsCanvasChart.render()), as well as other functions -- see wsurveyCanvasChart.txt

-This library is a heavily modified and updated version of https: weblogs.asp.net/dwahlin/creating-a-line-chart-using-the-html-5-canvas.
+Note: wsCanvasChart is a heavily modified and updated version of https: weblogs.asp.net/dwahlin/creating-a-line-chart-using-the-html-5-canvas.
 It is particularly useful for drawing, and quickly refreshing, different colors & shaped points on a plotting area.